 Node Color and Opacity property

-The property of Color and Opacity in the above picture have direct influence on rendering of Sprite component.
-Color and opacity can also influence the display of Label component.
+The property of Color and Opacity in the above picture have direct influence on rendering of a Sprite component.
+Color and opacity can also influence the display of a Label component.

 These two properties will multiply with the image of rendering component to determine each pixel's color and opacity.
 In addition, the Opacity property will cascade on a child node and easily achieve the fade in and fade out effect of a set of node contents by altering the

 Opacity of the parent node.

 We can add multiple components to one node so that we can compose varying features to an element.
 In the example above, we can continue to select the